Aerial view of the St. Louis River Estuary in fall

 The project is estimated to cost $12 million and is being supported by the following:

 Great Lakes Restoration Initiative, administered by the U.S. Environmental Protection Agency MN Outdoor Heritage Fund

 - Perch Lake

 Minnesota DNR and the Minnesota Land Trust are working together to restore fish and wildlife habitat at Perch Lake.
 This work is part of a greater effort to mitigate historic impacts to habitat in the St. Louis River under the Great Lakes Area of Concern Program.
 Perch Lake was once a bay of the St. Louis River estuary.
-The construction of U.S. Highway 23 nearly eliminated this connection, drastically reducing the flows that flushed sediment from the lake and returned nutrients to it.
+The construction of a railroad causeway and U.S. Highway 23 nearly eliminated this connection, drastically reducing the flows that flushed sediment from the lake and returned nutrients to it.
 The goal is to restore deep water habitat and improve flows between the Lake and the St. Louis River estuary.